The Executive Summary

 The Engineer's Report

-As there are a number of interesting display-less dev boards and embedded linux products on the market nowadays (not to mention the 2 PogoPlugs and the Intel Galileo in my own parts bin), I set out to find a solution for getting reasonable video out of the world's collection of headless parts.
+As there are a number of interesting "display-driver-less" dev boards and embedded linux products on the market nowadays (not to mention the 3 PogoPlugs and the Intel Galileo and Edison in my own parts bin), I set out to find a solution for getting reasonable video out of the world's collection of headless parts.
 Along the way I built a framebuffer for the Raspberry Pi 2 Model B (headless, but not display-driver-less!) as well due to the great ecosystem... and the tons of prior art!

-VGAtonic is my effort to make said headless parts connect to the displays people already have lying around - monitors with VGA input, and TVs with their anachronistic NTSC RCA jacks.
+VGAtonic v1 was my effort to make said headless parts connect to the displays people already have lying around - monitors and TVs with VGA input.

-Our goals are modest - 640x480 is still the fallback, worst case resolution for lots of applications - so we'll target VGA's original 640x480 spec.
+Our goal was modest - 640x480 is still the fallback, worst case resolution for lots of applications - so we'll target VGA's original 640x480 spec.
 Technically, the original VGA asked for just 4 bit color (read: 16 colors), but as an analog protocol we'll double the number of bits to 8 to get 256 colors.
-NTSC is still undecided, but in our tests we've been producing 16 colors and 16 brightnesses: 256 colors the hard way.

-For the brains, we'll be using a 4MBit ISSI IS61LV5128AL-10 with a Xilinx XC95144XL CPLD providing the brawn and the timing.
+For the brains, we used a 4MBit ISSI IS61LV5128AL-10 with a Xilinx XC95144XL CPLD providing the brawn and the timing.
 Our first reference design, a roughly 3"x3" PCB, was already released, and we decided to use a programmable oscillator (Linear Technology's LTC6903) and a microcontroller (Atmel's ATTiny 2313a) for board support and experimentation.
-If we do another design, we'll try to tighten it up and actually target an interesting size.

 BOM is roughly $23-$32 a board depending on your skill and experience (I went 3.5 out of 5, the .5 works with some pin remapping so I got lucky).